 Surrounded by water, it’s a pleasant area in the historical part of the city that’s home to major landmarks like the Gateway of India, the Taj Mahal Palace hotel, Chhatrapati Shivaji Maharaj Terminus (CSMT), Bombay High Court, and the Prince of Wales Musem, not to mention many restaurants, cafes, shops, and train stations.

 To make it easier, I’ve created the color-coded map below to help you see where all these recommended areas are.
-Click on the link for an interactive version of the map.
+Click on the link for a live version of the map.
 (Please note that marked areas are approximations only)

 RED – Fort